lionelmace/ibmcloud-labs/labs/Lab IOT - Connect your Devices with IOT Platform/README.md

 1. Vizualise the live sensor data.

-# Connect your device to the Watson IOT Platform
+# Step 3 - Connect your device to the Watson IOT Platform

 You've seen my data, what next?
 Now you will use your device in an application created with IBM Cloud.